 Period tracking can also inform you when your period typically is, which can help you detect a potential pregnancy early and ensure you get the care (prenatal or abortion) you want and need as soon as possible.
 That's critical in states that have banned abortion after a specific time window like six weeks, for example, since pregnancies are calculated from the first day of your last period.
 (So someone with a 28-day cycle who has a positive pregnancy test on the first day of their missed period would already be considered four weeks pregnant.)

 However, period tracking is not fool-proof if you're using it to prevent pregnancy.
 The method is vulnerable to human error (like miscalculating your fertile window) and typically requires daily tracking and recording of various metrics, depending on which method you use.
-Per Planned Parenthood, fertility awareness methods like cycle tracking are 76-88 percent effective at preventing pregnancy, on par with the pull-out method.
+Per Planned Parenthood, fertility awareness methods like cycle tracking are 76 to 88 percent effective at preventing pregnancy, on par with the pull-out method.
 (If you don't have a regular period, cycle tracking is likely even less effective.)
-By comparison, condoms are 85 percent effective at preventing pregnancy, the Pill is 91 percent effective, and the IUD is 99 percent effective.
-So if you're a person with an irregular cycle (more than 35 days between periods) or who would struggle to keep track of daily metrics, period tracking is likely not the best birth control method for you.
+By comparison, condoms are 85 percent effective at preventing pregnancy, the pill is 91 percent effective, and the IUD is 99 percent effective.
+So if you're a person with an irregular cycle or who would struggle to keep track of daily metrics, period tracking is likely not the best birth control method for you.

 How to track your period without an app

 Now that you've refreshed your memory on the menstrual cycle, we're ready to discuss options.
 Below, you'll find three of the best no-tech, period-tracking strategies out there.
 Just remember: If you don't feel safe talking to a physician in your current zip code (totally understandable), online services such as Favor and the Planned Parenthood chatting tool can help you get the answers you need.